-Dental implants are required in the case of missing tooth.
+At Dentistry For Life in Philadelphia dental implants are required in the case of missing tooth.
 There are many advantages of dental implants but let’s highlight some of the significant ones.
 For one such benefits is that they are real and permanent because they are infused to your jaw.
-Missing tooth is unattractive.
+A missing tooth can be unattractive.
 It will indirectly help in improving your appearance.

-Knowing the benefits and need of it – Let’s see what procedures are involved in Implant restoration?
+Knowing the benefits and need of it – Let’s see what procedures are involved in dental restoration?

 The first step involved in this treatment is to have a personalized treatment plan for each patient.
 A team of professionals having extensive experience in oral surgery will have a discussion with you about your case and suggest on best available implant options for you.